suny-downstate-medical-center/netpyne/doc/source/reference.rst

 	- 'conds': dictionary of conditions to select stims that will be modified, with each item containing a stim tag (see list of stim tags available :ref:`cell_class_data_model`), and the desired value ([min, max] range format allowed).

-		e.g. ``{'label': 'VClamp1->S'}`` targets stims that were created using the stimTargetParms rule labeled 'VClamp1->S'. e.g. ``{'source': 'IClamp2', 'dur': [100, 300]} targets stims that have as source 'Netstim2' (defined in stimSourceParams), with a duration between 100 and 300 ms.
+		e.g. ``{'label': 'VClamp1->S'}`` targets stims that were created using the stimTargetParms rule labeled 'VClamp1->S'. e.g. ``{'source': 'IClamp2', 'dur': [100, 300]}`` targets stims that have as source 'Netstim2' (defined in stimSourceParams), with a duration between 100 and 300 ms.

 	- 'cellConds': dictionary of conditions to select target cells that will contain the stims to be modified, with each item containing a cell tag (see list of tags available :ref:`cell_class_data_model`), and the desired value ([min, max] range format allowed).

 		e.g. ``{'popLabel': 'PYR', 'ynorm': [0.1, 0.6]}`` targets connections of cells from the 'PYR' population with normalized depth within 0.1 and 0.6.

 	- '[stim property]' (e.g. 'dur', 'amp' or 'delay'): New value for stim property (note that properties depend on the type of stim).
+Can include several stim properties to modify.

 Population class methods